-When operating your vehicle in LOW RANGE, the engine speed is approximately three times that of the AWD AUTO position at a given road speed.
+When operating your vehicle in 4WD LOW, the engine speed is approximately three times that of the 4WD HI position at a given road speed.
 Take care not to overspeed the engine and do not exceed 25 mph (40 km/h).

-Proper operation of all-wheel drive vehicles depends on tires of equal size, type and circumference on each wheel.
-Any difference in tire size can cause damage to the transfer case.
+Proper operation of four-wheel drive vehicles depends on tires of equal size, type, and circumference on each wheel.
+Any difference will adversely affect shifting and cause damage to the transfer case.

-Because all-wheel drive provides improved traction, there is a tendency to exceed safe turning and stopping speeds.
+Because four-wheel drive provides improved traction, there is a tendency to exceed safe turning and stopping speeds.
 Do not go faster than road conditions permit.